kaseyawolf2/TurtleProject/readme.md

 https://pastebin.com/wPbHNfDM

-To Start using
+To Start

 place any PC down
 and a turtle
 run the installer on both

 run